bio-tools/biotoolsRegistry/biohackathon.md

 * [developer guidelines](https://edamontologydocs.readthedocs.io/en/latest/developers_guide.html#adding-concepts) about the technical process

 To develop EDAM Format subontology into a rigorous catalogue, we must ensure the guidelines are followed.
 The task is:
-* review the [editor guidelines](https://edamontologydocs.readthedocs.io/en/latest/editors_guide.html#id12) and [developer guidelines](https://edamontologydocs.readthedocs.io/en/latest/developers_guide.html#adding-concepts), providing feedback via [GitHub](https://github.com/edamontology/edamontologyDocs/issues/new) or discussing this with EDAM core-dev
+* review the [editor guidelines](https://edamontologydocs.readthedocs.io/en/latest/editors_guide.html#id12) and [developer guidelines](https://edamontologydocs.readthedocs.io/en/latest/developers_guide.html#adding-concepts), and provide feedback on these via [GitHub](https://github.com/edamontology/edamontologyDocs/issues/new) or discuss this in person with EDAM core-dev
-* propose clean-ups of the connection between EDAM Format and Data subontologies (see [issue](https://github.com/edamontology/edamontology/issues/283)) : please make suggestions via [GitHub](https://github.com/edamontology/edamontology/issues/new).
-See also [issue](https://github.com/edamontology/edamontology/issues/287)).
+* propose clean-ups of the connection between EDAM Format and Data subontologies (see [issue](https://github.com/edamontology/edamontology/issues/283)) : please make suggestions via [GitHub](https://github.com/edamontology/edamontology/issues/new) - see also [issue](https://github.com/edamontology/edamontology/issues/287)
 * (*developers only*) develop a utility that checks compliance of EDAM to the guidelines above, and generate a human-readable report that can be acted on.
 In case you want to work with EDAM in JSON / JSON-LD format, see [edam2json](https://github.com/edamontology/edam2json)